 Sometimes you can’t beat the simple and classic dinner and a movie.
 Putting on a special outfit, a stunning statement necklace and some cute shoes is always so much fun.
 I love to dress up and go out with Mitch.
 It is our go-to date.
 Because we love movies so much, we usually end up at the movie theater.
 Dressing up for a date makes the evening much more memorable, and dressing up for your S/O makes them feel special and important.
 If you don’t quite feel like going out after your long day, then I suggest cooking dinner together and popping in a movie into your DVD player.
 Cooking together is a lot of fun, and it allows you to explore the creative side of your long-distance love.
 Plus, you can’t a beat a cute little food fight!

-Show off the town you live in to your significant other, or ask them to show you their favorite spots in town.
+Show off the town you live in to your significant other, or ask them to show you their favorite spots in town as one of summer LDR date ideas.
 Explore local stores, and get your grub on from the local hot spot.
 You may even find some places that you didn’t know existed or will come back to every time you visit.
 This date idea is most definitely one of my favorites because you get to hear about a memory that your sweetheart had while at a certain restaurant or a store.
 Visit these stores or restaurants that your S/O may have visited frequently as a kid.
 This will allow you two to dive into each other childhoods and share and compare memories.
 You will also get some idea of what your S/O was like as a kid.

 Life is busy—busy with work, school, friends, family and many other responsibilities that can, at times, burden and wear down your relationship.
 Going on dates with your long-distance significant other is very important to allow the relationship to grow and flourish.
 Time must be set aside for each other to show how much you care about your relationship.
 Staying connected with your S/O is important whether you are miles apart or standing next to each other hand in hand.
 Always go on dates with the one you love and enjoy spending time with.
 I hope you gained some great ideas and insight with the suggestions I’ve given.

-I would also love to hear your date ideas so maybe Mitch and I can try the next time we are together.
+I would also love to hear your summer LDR date ideas so maybe Mitch and I can try the next time we are together.
 What are your favorite summer date ideas?